 On the other hand, strains grown for maximum CBD typically have lower concentrations of THC and are bred for medical and therapeutic applications.
 To increase the efficacy of CBD, it’s often extracted from the plant and used as a concentrate.
 This makes CBD ideal for treating parents, athletes, children, the elderly, and those who want to remain clear headed.

-Speak with your caregiver or budtender and ask for a 'high-cbd' flower, like Lifter strain (read our review OR just buy it) and they'll be able to point you in the right direction. from Canna Comforts (shown in image below) or concentrate, like Ambary Garden's 99% CBD isolate, (read our review OR just buy it) and they'll be able to point you in the right direction.
+Speak with your caregiver or budtender and ask for a ‘high-cbd’ flower, like Lifter strain and they’ll be able to point you in the right direction. from Canna Comforts (shown in image below).
+You can also get CBD in many other forms.

 Post-Workout: Indica or High-CBD